tuchandra/sitev2/content/posts/password_tool_3.md

 {{< figure src="pmd_images/new_ui.png" height="500px" >}} &nbsp;

 The details aren't all the same, but that's fine---those can be changed.
-The colors are pretty ugly, but that's on purpose so that I can see how different elements interact.
-(I'll need the help of a non-colorblind friend to change that!)
+The colors match reasonably well, and they could probably be improved with the help of a non-colorblind friend.
 Nothing is interactive yet, but that's just JS I've already written.

 **The inline classes approach** is stunningly simple.
 To make a button blue, I add the `bg-blue-900` class directly to the HTML element, or `bg-blue-400` for slightly less blue.
 There are nine shades of blue that I can choose from, and while I can add more if I really need to, Tailwind restricting my choices allows me to focus on the parts that matter (the layout).